BharathC15/myAnime/README.md

 # myAnime
-Getting Started with some Animation works
+Getting Started with some Animation works using python